turingschool/front-end-curriculum/lessons/module-3/mvc.md

 ![MVC interactions](https://www.tutorialspoint.com/sencha_touch/images/mvc.jpg
 "Data flow in MVC")

+Take a look at [the docs on MDN](https://developer.mozilla.org/en-US/docs/Glossary/MVC) if you'd like to see it explained in another way.

 ### Ok, by why would I ever use it?

 You've already been using it!
 Let's consider a super simple example: